jo-wood/tinyApp/README.md

 - Install all dependencies (using the `npm install` command)
 - Run the development web server using the `node express_server.js` command
+  - Open the browser on `http://localhost:8080/urls`
+    - *note the port set is 8080*

 ### User Stories